Secondhand smoke: Avoid dangers in the air

 - Cancer.
 Secondhand smoke is a known risk factor for lung cancer.
 In addition, secondhand smoke contains benzene — which increases the risk of leukemia.

 - Lung disease.
-Exposure to secondhand smoke can aggravate respiratory conditions, such as chronic obstructive pulmonary disease (COPD).
+Exposure to secondhand smoke can aggravate respiratory conditions, such as asthma and chronic obstructive pulmonary disease (COPD).

 Secondhand smoke poses additional risks for children, who are especially vulnerable to the effects of secondhand smoke.
 Problems include:

 - Low birth weight.
-Exposure to secondhand smoke during pregnancy increases the risk of low birth weight.
+Exposure to secondhand smoke during pregnancy increases the risk of having a baby with a reduced birth weight.

 - Sudden infant death syndrome (SIDS).
-Secondhand smoke increases the risk of SIDS.
+Secondhand smoke exposure is believed to increase the risk of SIDS.

 - Asthma and respiratory illness.
-Secondhand smoke increases the risk — and severity — of childhood asthma.
-Secondhand smoke also causes chronic coughing, phlegm and wheezing.
+Secondhand smoke exposure is linked with the increased risk — and severity — of childhood asthma and wheezing.

 - Infections.
-Children who live with people who smoke are more likely to develop bronchitis and pneumonia.
+Infants of parents who smoke are more likely to develop bronchitis and pneumonia during the first year of life.

 While further study is needed, limited research suggests that electronic cigarettes also expose bystanders to significant concentrations of aerosolized nicotine.